 Supplements, by providing concentrated forms of single nutrients, can provide delicate, fine-tuning adjustments to your body’s foundational control systems, for example the nervous system or energy systems.

 13) Zero in on metabolic processes

 The various nutrients in specific formulations can be attached to different “carriers” which can target them to specific sites and processes in the body where they are needed.

-Everyone wants to be healthy and everyone wants maximum out of life, including the maximum, optimum health, energy and vitality possible.
-In some cases under the right circumstances, one might be able to reverse degenerative disease and achieve optimum health on food alone.
+Everyone wants to be healthy and everyone wants the most out of their time on earth.
+Under the right circumstances, one might be able to reverse degenerative disease and achieve optimum health on food alone.
 But in most cases, this is not likely.
 In this way, supplements not only assure the achievement of your goal, but they also maximise the rate at which you’ll achieve it because they can provide for optimal nutritional intake on a daily basis.